viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 <!-- ### Configure BGP on an Existing Connected Cache

-If you have an Connected Cache that's already active and running, follow the steps below to configure BGP.
+If you have a Connected Cache that's already active and running, follow the steps below to configure BGP.

 1. Run the Update commands as described above.